-So, what is that fizz and how are beers created with that great fizzy feel and sound?
+So, what exactly is that fizz and how is it created in beer?
 It's called carbonation.
-Carbonation simply means a process wherein you dissolve carbon dioxide to the liquid, in this case in the beer.
-Beer is made through the process of fermentation.
-The brewer would mix in their hops and malt then will add the yeast.
+Carbonation is the process of dissolving carbon dioxide into the liquid, in this case, beer.
+Beer is made through the fermentation process, which involves the brewer mixing hops and malt and adding yeast.

-Fermentation lasts for several months before you can actually enjoy your brewed beer.
-Some just let the process of fermentation of their malt to continue on with carbonation while many home brewers prefer to add that extra fizz by adding the priming sugar before bottling so the living yeast would still have the sugar to digest and result in the addition of carbon dioxide.
-When you open your beer you would get that extra fizz and that is what consumers want.
+Fermentation typically lasts for several weeks, not months, before you can actually enjoy your brewed beer.
+Some home brewers choose to allow the process of fermentation to continue in the bottle, resulting in natural carbonation.
+However, many prefer to add priming sugar before bottling to ensure a desired level of fizziness.
+By doing so, the living yeast in the beer will still have sugar to consume, which in turn produces carbon dioxide.
+When you open a bottle of beer, the addition of priming sugar provides that extra fizz that consumers desire.

 Home brewers use priming to carbonate their bottled beers.
-Before they put the beers in the bottle after they are done fermenting, they add a certain amount of priming sugar in each bottle.
-The amount of priming sugar varies so you really have to do your research first to ensure you would get the quality and exact amount of carbonation you desire.
-There are several online calculators that can help on the amount of priming sugar.
-You can naturally carbonate your bottled beer.
-This process is a bit tedious, can take several days before you can actually enjoy your homemade beer.
+After the beers have finished fermenting, they add a specific amount of priming sugar to each bottle.
+The quantity of priming sugar can vary, so it's important to do thorough research to achieve the desired quality and level of carbonation.
+Thankfully, there are several online calculators available to assist with determining the appropriate amount of priming sugar.
+It is possible to naturally carbonate your bottled beer, although the process can be somewhat time-consuming, often requiring several days before you can savor your homemade beer.

-Now for beer kegs, you can actually choose from natural carbonation or forced carbonation.
-In natural carbonation you have to follow the same process as in bottled carbonation wherein you need to use a brewer's calculator to give you the right amount of priming sugar and how many days after you initiate carbonation to enjoy your beer.
-Usually in keg carbonation you will be using only half the amount of priming sugar as you would with bottled beers.
+Now, for beer kegs, you have the option to choose between natural carbonation or forced carbonation.
+With natural carbonation, you must follow the same process as with bottled carbonation.
+This involves using a brewer's calculator to determine the correct amount of priming sugar and the number of days needed for carbonation before you can enjoy your beer.
+Typically, when carbonating in kegs, you will only use half the amount of priming sugar compared to bottled beers.

-Whatever method you choose to carbonate your beer, you would still be happy as long as you do it right and you get the right fizz every time you drink your beer.
-Just make sure you serve your beer really cold as carbon dioxide is soluble to cold liquids and it gets easily released when the liquid (in this case the beer) is not cold enough.
+Whatever method you choose to carbonate your beer, you will be happy as long as you do it correctly and achieve the desired fizz every time you enjoy your drink.
+Just ensure that you serve your beer at a very cold temperature, as carbon dioxide is more soluble in cold liquids and is readily released when the liquid (in this case beer) is not adequately chilled.